 There are many things to love about this hidden-gem hard top convertible, which is totally a biased opinion because I have stolen one and in the process of trying to keep it for myself.
 This car is a nice looking coupe in one instance and could completely transform itself into a classy, luxurious convertible in less than 30 seconds.
 Kids see it and they call it the Transformer, grandma sees it and bets on her retirement fund that she saw you drove off in a different car yesterday.
 Girlfriend sees it and you can say farewell to your Eos.

 Then on the other hand, we have a ratio of 3.14 out of all EOS owners who are very pissed they would rather give birth to a kid who will grow up and eat all their bacon and ice cream than keeping the car in sight for another day.
 Only mostly, because of one issue.
 And that one issue, which has always been haunting the EOS like a plague since her early 2007-2012 models is all about the roof.

 Just like any diaper, it leaks.

 How bad ?

-Well, let’s say you purchase an empty fish tank at a shady guy from craiglist and drive that thing home.
+Well, let’s say you purchase an empty fish tank from a shady john doe on craiglist and drive that thing home.
 During that 5-mile trip, it rains.
 So by the time you get to your driveway, you probably have a 1/2 full aquarium and couple of angel fish busy making more of their glory baby fish in it.

 Why it happens ?